Overview of commercial real estate data types & sources

 Another example: A developer has a plot of land for a new apartment building.
 They first need to get an equity investor, and then they need to line up a lender.
 A lender looks at the market and sees that rents are $3 per square foot, but the developer needs to get $4 per square foot in order for the deal to work.
 This is a major red flag for the lender, and a signal that the deal must be tweaked in order for the project to move forward.

-Commercial real estate data sources
+Commercial real estate database

 So, now, enough about all of this data, you say?
 Where the heck can you actually find it?
 Data can sometimes be fragmented, especially in real estate.
 The best sources, however, bring that information together so that it’s not so out of order.
 Below is a sample of the various places you can find commercial real estate data.